 In accordance with Section 6.2.1.1 of the Manual, the methodology of annual sewage flow monitoring for the existing gravity sewer from the airport discharge manhole to Tung Chung Sewage Pumping Station (TCSPS) should be prepared and submitted to EPD one year before the scheduled commencement of operation of the proposed third runway.
 As such, the sewage flow monitoring methodology paper was prepared, submitted and subsequently approved by EPD on 21 June 2021.
 The annual sewage flow monitoring has also been started since June 2021.
-According to the daily flow monitoring record of Sewage Pumping Station 1 (SPS-1) located at the Airport for June 2021 (see Appendix C), the daily average flow of 13,460 m3/day was well below 80% of pipe full flow capacity of 53,395.2 m3/day as defined in Section 2.6.3 of the approved sewage flow monitoring methodology paper.
+According to the daily flow monitoring record of Sewage Pumping Station 1 (SPS-1) located at the Airport from July to September 2021 (see Appendix C), the daily average flow of 13,989 m3/day for July 2021, 14,335 m3/day for August 2021 and 13,448 m3/day for September 2021 were well below 80% of pipe full flow capacity of 53,395.2 m3/day as defined in Section 2.6.3 of the approved sewage flow monitoring methodology paper.
 For the subsequent sets of sewage flow monitoring data for SPS-1, it will be presented in upcoming Quarterly and Annual EM&A Reports.